NervanaSystems/ngraph/doc/sphinx/source/howto/execute.rst

 computation, but all graphs are composed entirely of instances of ``Node``.
 Computation graphs contain only ``op::Op`` nodes.

-We mostly use shared pointers for nodes.
-In the nGraph APIs for :doc:`ops/index`, this is presented as ``std::shared_ptr<Node>``, which allows for the de-allocation of unreferenced nodes when they are no longer referenced.
-The one exception to this rule is that there can not be a circular path through shared pointers, as this would prevent the reference counts from ever getting to 0.
-In other words, it would be impossible to entirely deallocate or unreference a node.
+We mostly use :term:`shared pointers<shared pointer>` for nodes, i.e.
+``std::shared_ptr<Node>`` so that they will be automatically deallocated when they are no longer needed.
+A brief summary of shared pointers is given in the glossary.

 Every node has zero or more *inputs*, zero or more *outputs*, and zero or more *attributes*.
 For our purpose to :ref:`define_cmp`, nodes should be thought of as essentially immutable; that is, when constructing a node, we need to supply all of its inputs.
-To get this process started, we need some nodes that have no inputs.
+We get this process started with ops that have no inputs, since any op with inputs is going to first need some inputs.

-For a more concrete example, we can use the analogy of a baton relay.
-It can be drawn ahead of time that the runner must hand off the baton to the next runner at the specific place (node).
-The runner waiting for the baton is essentially at an empty node until he receives the baton.
-The runner who surrenders the baton to the next runner (node) is de-allocated of the baton.

 ``op::Parameter`` specifes the tensors that will be passed to the computation.
 They receive their values from outside of the graph, so they have no inputs.